Health & Safety

 The answer comes down to your personal preference.

-Some parents say diaper pails are an essential purchase, while others will tell you a diaper pail is an unnecessary expense.
+Some parents say diaper pails are an essential purchase, while others will tell you it’s an unnecessary expense.

 If you have the space, value the convenience and don’t mind paying the monthly cost of refill bags, then you may find that diaper pails are well worth it, especially as they tend to be effective at containing odors.

-However, if you have easy access to outside trash or are happy to use alternatives such as disposable diaper bags, then you may find you can happily live without using a diaper pail.
+However, if you have easy access to outside trash or are happy to use alternatives such as disposable diaper bags, then you may find you can happily live without using one.